Yoast/wordpress-seo/readme.txt

 Release date: 2023-05-09

+Yoast SEO 20.7 is out now!
+With this release, our team has rolled out essential fixes and improvements to help you improve your SEO work.
+Upgrade today to benefit from the latest and greatest!
+Find out more about what's new in Yoast SEO 20.7 in [our release post](https://yoa.st/release-9-5-23)!

 #### Enhancements

 * Adds a link to a taxonomy edit page in its settings section when the taxonomy has no public post types associated.